oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 ### Prerequisites

 - Please follow the previous lab till the last step.
-Once you are be able to view the customer specific files in the outdirectory, you are all set to continue with this lab.
+Once you are able to view the customer specific files in the outdirectory, you are all set to continue with this lab.

 ## Task 1:  Add required resource parameter values in the Excel file